NanoTools/nanoNodeMonitor/README.md

 ## Creating a Theme

 If you're interested in creating your own theme in addition to the official Light and Dark themes, we've made it very simple for you to do so.

-Check out [THEMEDOCS.md](https://github.com/iamreyne/nanoNodeMonitor/blob/master/THEMEDOCS.md) for more info.
+Check out the [Wiki](https://github.com/NanoTools/nanoNodeMonitor/wiki/Create-a-theme) for more info.

 ## Links